nestauk/flow-temp-toolkit/src/principles/2-check-eligibility.md

     alt: checklist icon
   - name: Energy rationers
-    heading: Those who may be limiting their energy use
+    heading: Those who may be limiting their energy use.
     details: >-
-      <p>Caution should be given when presenting this advice to those that only
+      <p>Caution should be given when presenting this advice to those who only
       use their heating for short intensive periods.
 Those rationing energy may ration lower flow temperature heating in a similar way, which may be counterproductive and reduce the level of comfort further.  </p>

       <br>